slide 2

 Service

-- in the Treasury:- work at customs, assistance
+- work at customs, assistance

 almost amounted to smugglers